 References

-- Manahan, Stanley E. (2019) Environmental Chemistry, CRC Press, 10th edition.
+- Manahan, Stanley E. (2008).
+Fundamentals of Environmental Chemistry, CRC Press, 3rd Edition.